 - Amy Wolf (University of Texas): Effects of large mammalian herbivores on ecosystem geochemistry.

 - Judith Sitters (Vrije Universiteit Brussels): Soil, plant, and animal stoichiometry.

-- Kelly Caylor (University of California at Santa Cruz): Ecohydrological impacts of large mammals herbivory an tree-grass balance.
+- Kelly Caylor (University of California at Santa Cruz): Ecohydrological impacts of large mammals herbivory an tree-grass balance, including soil respiration.